SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 The node group for Fluent Bit should contain all existing nodes.
 The second group of nodes is dedicated to all new pods.

 Let's consider an example for that.
-We added `workerGroup: old-worker-group` label to all existing nodes, and then apply the following configuration:
+We added `workerGroup: old-worker-group` label to all existing nodes, and then applied the following configuration:

 ```yaml
 sumologic: